herohiralal/com.herohiralal.odininterop/README.md

   - [Odin Overview](https://odin-lang.org/docs/overview/)
 - `Ctrl`+`Alt`+`R` to recompile the Odin interop library.

+This works even if you're in Play Mode.
+The bindings will be assigned automatically.

+### Runtime Reloading

+Runtime reloading means reloading Odin code in a standalone build while the application is running.

+Currently, the only supported platform for this is Android ARM64.
+The rationale is - ARM64 is the most common Android architecture, it's not possible to do runtime reloading on iOS and just use the editor for desktop platforms (might add support for Windows/macOS/Linux later).

+To use Runtime Reloading:
+- Add `ODININTEROP_RUNTIME_RELOADING` scripting define.
+- Build and deploy to an Android device.
+  - This includes a build-time version of the Odin code inside the app package itself.
+  - If no hot-reloadable version is available, this will be used as a fallback.
+- Connect the device to your computer and enable ADB.
+- Select `Tools/Odin Interop/Push ARM64 Library to Android Device` menu item.
+  - This will push the latest compiled Odin library to the device.
+- The application will pick this up and reload the library automatically.
+  - ~1.5s delay is to be expected, because the polling for a new file happens every 1.5s.
+- Note that some kinds of reloading might require restarting the application.
+  - Still better than rebuilding the application though, obviously.

 ### Main Unity callbacks

 If you implement these functions, they will automatically be called from a `DontDestroyOnLoad` MonoBehaviour that gets created on startup (`BeforeSceneLoad` in `RuntimeInitializeOnLoadMethod` terms).